envisioning/vocab/vocab/Hyperplane.md

 ---
 category: MATH, DATA
+generality:
+- 0.88
+- 0.86
+- 0.84
+- 0.82
+- 0.8
+- 0.78
+- 0.76
 slug: hyperplane
 summary: Mathematical concept that represents a subspace in n-dimensional space, with one dimension less than the space itself, used extensively to separate data points in various dimensions.
 title: Hyperplane
 ---